HibaSh5/progresssoft-work/README.md

-in the bash section :

-run with the following command :
+*Run with the following command in the *bash* section:

 `curl -F "file=@csv/bulk_transfers.csv" http://localhost:8080/api/bulktransfer`